orangepulpsucks/INRIX-Hackathon-2023/README.md

 3. Fill in the necessary environment variables in the newly created `.env` files for both the API and React app.

 ## Important Scripts

+> This must be ran within their respective folders, so be sure to change directory!

 - `/api`: